 Summary from Goodreads:

-Dear FTC: I read a paper galley of this book from the publisher and I had it pre-ordered on my nook.
+Dear FTC: I read a ditigal galley of this book from the publisher via Edelweiss.
+And I have a copy on pre-order, too.